gyerts/nodejs-react-typescript--graphql-code-generator/readme.md

 # Simple usage use-case `IQuery`
 This code generator generates all server and client side code.
-You need just to specify interface for communication in typescript style like:
+You need just to specify interface for communication in typescript style.

-Put this code somewhere in the interfaces folder
+Create file `IQuery.ts` in `interfaces folder` with the following content:
 ```typescript
 interface IUser {
    id: string;